|

 Available on Amazon.
 Publisher's site.

 The first how-to book on personas, filling a gap for anyone interested in using personas in their practice.
 My chapter explores the relationship between personas and the stories they tell.
-Other articles on personas and storytelling.
+See other articles on personas and storytelling.

 A look at the 5Es (effective, efficient, engaging, error-tolerant, easy to learn) of usability and how they can help guide a design project from setting initial usability goals through design choices and evaluation techniques.